Cura : Care Beyond Boundaries Logo

 • Infection or delayed healing

-• Mechanical failure such as fracture of components or bridge
+• Mechanical failure, including fracture of components or the bridge

 When To Seek Help

-International patients often consider Turkey or Iran for an Implant Supported Bridge because experienced implant teams, modern diagnostics and restorative workflows can support complex planning and follow up.
-The priority should be clinician expertise, sterilisation standards, quality control for laboratory work and a clear post treatment plan.
+International patients may consider Turkey or Iran for an implant-supported bridge when they want access to implant teams, diagnostic imaging and restorative workflows that can support complex planning.
+The main priorities should be clinician experience, sterilisation standards, laboratory quality control, communication and a clear post-treatment plan.

 Turkey

-Turkey has a well developed implant dentistry ecosystem with widespread access to 3D imaging, digital planning and laboratory support for bridges including full-arch restorations.
-Many clinics are structured around international patient pathways with scheduled reviews before travel clearance.
+Turkey has a broad implant dentistry ecosystem with access to 3D imaging, digital planning and laboratory support for bridges, including full-arch restorations.
+When comparing clinics, international patients should review surgeon credentials, facility standards, communication quality and scheduled checks before travel clearance.

 Iran

-Iran offers experienced dental and surgical teams and established centres that can support implant placement and bridge delivery with coordinated case review.
-Clear documentation, remote check ins and a plan for local maintenance help support continuity after returning home.
+Iran has dental and surgical teams experienced in implant placement and bridge delivery, with established centres that can support coordinated case review.
+Clear documentation, remote check-ins and a plan for local maintenance help support continuity after returning home.

 Hear From Patients